-We have an established safety management framework that covers all aspects of safety compliance, monitoring, and training.
-Our safety management system is focused on ensuring compliance with our safety standards to provide a safe work environment.
-It is built on:
+Our safety management framework covers all aspects of safety compliance, monitoring, and training.
+Our safety management system focuses on ensuring compliance with our safety standards to provide a safe work environment.

-Regular reviews of the Group’s safety performance are conducted by the Board, with the resulting actions discussed and agreed with the executive team.
+The Group’s safety performance is regularly reviewed by the Board and any decisions taken are discussed and agreed with the executive team.